- What areas do you serve?

 Lobbying includes activities that directly support of oppose a specific piece of legislation.
 There are strict rules about what portion of a budget can go toward these activities.
 There are also prohibitions on the use of federal funds.
 Examples of lobbying include:

-For more information, see the National Council on Aging’s guidance on non-profit activities, or contact Health Forward Program Officer Jessica Hembree at (816) 241-7006, ext.
-123.
+For more information, see the National Council on Aging’s guidance on non-profit activities, or contact Health Forward Policy Associate Tania Hewett-Mader at (816) 241-7006, ext.
+103.

 When determining how much to request for your program: